 Lab Assignments – There will be 14 lab assignments throughout the term with a 48 hour turnaround time for completion.
 The assignments will be posted on the Blackboard site http://learn.wsu.edu/ in the Lab Assignments folder and completed assignments will be placed into the associated drop box Your lowest lab assignment grade, not including the last lab (which is worth double points), will be dropped.
 In the labs you will be using relevant techniques to analyze data and estimate econometric models (utilizing the software package STATA and EXCEL).

-Examinations - There will be a midterm exam at approximately 7 weeks into the semester and a final exam (at the scheduled time by the university).
+Examinations - There will be an inclass midterm exam at approximately 7 weeks into the semester and an inclass cumulative final exam (at the scheduled time by the university).

 Student Learning Outcomes and Assessment: The following table summarizes the major learning outcomes and assessment methods.